ArcherHeffern/Darwin/README.md

 Since we already have unit tests, we can automate the majority of this process.

 # Features
-Currently supports downloading all or a filtered range of projects from moodle, parsing all user information for later steps, unzipping projects into the correct directory, and deleting the zip files.
+Currently supports downloading all or a filtered range of projects from moodle, parsing all user information for later steps, unzipping projects into the correct directory, deleting the zip files, running tests, and outputting test results as a text file

-Supports a variety of options.
-There is no command line argument parser yet because I'm not yet set on an API

-# Flow
-There are 3 axis to errors, Graded/Ungraded, and Blocking/NonBlocking, Notifying/Non-Notifying

-## Overview
-PA Configuration -> Student Data Parser -> Project Installer / Validation -> Project Setup / Validation -> Test Runner -> Grader -> Notification System

-## Configuration
-Head TA Configures settings and uploads test files using web frontend

-## Student Submission Metadata Installer
-Downloads and parses all student submission metadata.
-Eg. Submission time, url, student name, etc. Does NOT install the actual submission files.

-## Project Installer / Validation
-Downloads, unzips, moves projects to workspace directory, and performs basic validations on submissions

-### Validations
-- Zipped and unzipped file are named correctly
-- Checks if submission is an eclipse project (presence of .project and .classpath)
-- Eclipse project is located within the topmost directory.
-If its not eg.
-    - Zipfile is several loose files
-    - Project is deeply nested within zipfile
-    We attempt to normalize the submission
-- Rename all project directories to avoid name conficts

-## Project Setup / Validation
-1. Parses project configuration files (.project, .classpath, .settings, pom.xml, etc) to deduce how to execute the project.
-2. (Optional) Compiles the project
-3. Copies actual testfiles into project to prevent student modification of tests

-## Test Runner

-## TA Notification System

-## TA Grading Platform

-## Grader

-## Grade Uploader

-# Planned Features
-- Auto running unit tests
-    - Since junit outputs raw text, I will need to write a junit test output parser
-- Auto grading
-- View TODO for the rest of my plans

-# Set up
-## .env
-1. MoodleSession cookie
-2. id query string parameter

-## Ant
-`brew install ant`

-## Virtual environment
-`pip install -r requirements.txt`